 Some other reasons to consider doing this.

 - Building your own store

 The traffic will not be as heavy as the big platforms, but once your store is set up, it will not take much to get traffic to your products.

-Shopify, Wix, Magneto and Big E-Commerce are popular, with ready made stores, really we are spoilt for choice.
+Shopify, Wix, Magneto, and Big E-Commerce are popular.
+Really we are spoilt for choice.